carlynorama/2018JournalProject/docs/_posts/2018-02-10-switching-to-python-3.md

 python3 myscript.py
 {% endhighlight %}

-I this project for now is not using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref).
+This project for now is not using a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/#virtualenvironments-ref).

 ## What doesn't run